-The roots of the Great Camas are sweet bulbs considered to be an invaluable native food source. vegetables for trade in the traditional cultures of the Northwest.
+Great Camas, like it's cousin Common Camas, stores it's sweetness below ground in its starchy wildflower bulb.
 The longer they’re cooked, the sweeter they get.
-The taste is often compared to a baked pear, fig, or sweet potato, and they were even used to sweeten other foods.
-They can be eaten immediately after cooking, or dried for future use.
+The taste is often compared to a baked pear, fig, or sweet potato, and can even be used to sweeten other foods.
+It can be eaten immediately after cooking, or dried for future use.

-Great Camas is a major source of carbohydrates and very high in protein.
+Common Camas is a major source of carbohydrates and very high in protein.
 It contains 5.4 ounces of protein per pound of root, which can be compared to Steelhead Trout with 3.4 ounces per pound.
-This bulb is said to have saved the Lewis and Clark expedition from malnourishment in the cold winter months.

 CAUTION: If harvesting from the wild, only harvest with expert advice.
-Especially when not in flower, Great Camas can be confused with another species called Death Camas.
+Especially when not in flower, Common Camas can be confused with another species called Death Camas.

 Great Camas is the Northwest’s gift to the ornamental flower industry.
 For many decades, the bulb has been propagated and sold to flower enthusiasts around the world.
 The deep blue-violet flowers of the Great Camas are stunning, opening and closing in succession along a 24-48 inch flower stalk.
 At it’s base grows a rosette of long, narrow grass-like leaves.
 Great in flower beds, ornamental borders, and rock gardens.